ratheile/MSSSM/code/sim/Density/README.md

 ## Plot commands
 Here are the Matlab codes for the plots:

-The Matlab codes can be found in the file APlotCodes.txt.
+The Matlab codes can be found in the file APlotCodes.txt, two of them were exported in scripts named after the plots they create.